sanemat/talks/20160907-how-to-be-friends-with-bundler/index.md

 $ restore-bundled-with

-This restores BUNDLED WITH block from git repository.
+This restores BUNDLED WITH section from git repository.

-## RUBY VERSION
+## Challenge 3: RUBY VERSION

 ```
 GEM